TheRambotnic/GamePatchesAndConfigs/README.md

 The above example would correspond to Windows Explorer's path: `%USERPROFILE%/Saved Games/id Software/DOOM/base` for DOOM (2016)'s config files.

-One last thing: some files could not be added to the repo due to file size, so I'll be linking them below.
+**One last thing:** some files could not be added to the repository due to file size, so I'll be linking them below.

 ## Patches and stuff
 Please note that the majority of these patches are meant to be used with Steam.